K League Championship

-The K League Championship was the final competition (playoffs) of the K League season.
-The K League originally had playoffs after regular seasons, but the name of playoffs was officially decided in 2009.
+The K League Championship was the final competition (play-offs) of the K League season.
+The K League originally had play-offs after regular seasons, but the name of play-offs was officially decided in 2009.
 This competition was abolished in 2011.

 All K League Championship records from 1984 to 1996 are not included in the current K League official statistics.